nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `MC_RESULT` is not case-sensitive.

 Examples:
-* `mc 1 num/1 r/PASS` sets the mastery check result for the 1st student to PASS.
+* `mc 1 num/1 r/pass` sets the mastery check result for the 1st student in your student list to `PASS`.

 <div style="page-break-after: always;"></div>